-I can help you make the right choice on a Canon camera, lens, or accessory.
+I can help you make the right choice on a Canon camera, lens, or an accessory that will help you improve your photography.

-Have you ever felt confused about a camera, an accessory, or another piece of photography equipment?
-Maybe you just need a little information to help you make the right choice.
+Have you ever felt confused about a feature on a camera, an accessory, or another piece of photography equipment?
+Maybe you just need a little how to information to help you use an accessory more effectively.

 If you are looking for a long technical Canon camera review, overloaded with numbers and meaningless statistics, I'll be honest with you; this site isn't for you.